pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 clearly be seen.
 Any time the bash side of portage is used, a new bash instance is started.
-The process spawning overhead is so dominant that running `egencache` using 16 jobs is roughly equivalent to running `pmaint regen` using 2-3 jobs and even slower than `pk repo metadata` using a single job.
+The process spawning overhead is so dominant that running `egencache` using 16 jobs is roughly equivalent to running `pmaint regen` using 2-3 jobs and even slower than `pk repo metadata regen` using a single job.
 Due to this, it's best to avoid portage's metadata generation support if performance is a priority, especially on slower hardware.